mystist/mystist.github.com/liber_en.md

 Comprehensive experience in large-scale projects, deeply involved in full-stack development of a SaaS application with 53M+ subscriptions, deployed across 15+ data centers worldwide.

+---

+What I Can Bring:

+- Best practices for frontend project: best performance and lowest cost
+- AI + Web3 know-how and hands-on experience
+- Transparent and efficient management skills and capability models

+---

 Strong sense of responsibility with good taste in products, led the development of various web products and enterprise software projects (see Major Projects).

 Self-Driven, hands-on, and an individual developer (see Appendix 1).